jlevy/og-equity-compensation/README.md

   confusing, as it can be computed
   [more than one way](http://www.mattbartus.com/option-grants-fully-diluted-or-issued-and-outstanding/).
   Typically, people count shares in two ways: *issued and outstanding* and *fully diluted*.
-- 🄳 **Issued and outstanding** refers to the number of shares actually issued by the company to shareholders, and does not include shares that others may have an option to purchase.
+- 🄳 **Issued and outstanding** refers to the number of shares actually issued by a company to shareholders, and does not include shares that others may have an option to purchase.
-- 🄳 **Fully diluted** refers to all of the shares that have been issued, all of the shares that have been set aside in a stock incentive plan, and all of the shares that could be issued if all convertible securities (such as outstanding warrants) were exercised.
+- 🄳 **Fully diluted** refers to all of the shares that a company has issued, all of the shares that have been set aside in a stock incentive plan, and all of the shares that could be issued if all convertible securities (such as outstanding warrants) were exercised.

-  A key difference is that this total will include all the shares in the employee option pool that are reserved but not yet issued to employees.
+A key difference between fully diluted shares and shares issued and outstanding is that the total of fully diluted shares will include all the shares in the employee option pool that are reserved for but *not yet issued to* employees.

 🔹 If you’re trying to figure out the likely percentage a number of shares will be worth in the future, it’s best to know the number of shares that are fully diluted.